tdwg/dwc/docs/em/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A taxon re-established by direct introduction by humans into an area which was once part of its natural range, but from where it had become extinct.</td>
+			<td>A taxon re-established by direct introduction by humans into an area that was once part of its natural range, but from where it had become extinct.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Where a taxon has become extirpated from an area where it had naturally occurred it may be returned to that area deliberately with the intension of re-establishing it. </td>
+			<td>Where a taxon has become extirpated from an area where it had naturally occurred it may be returned to that area deliberately with the intension of re-establishing it.</td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>